ykk136/klogg/DOCUMENTATION.md

 *klogg* provides several options for opening files:

 * using dedicated open file item in `File` menu or toolbar
-* dragging files from file manager
+* dragging files from the file manager
-* downloading file from provided url
+* downloading files from a provided url
-* providing one or many files via command line
+* providing one or many files via the command line
-* using recent files or favorites menu items.
+* using recent files or favorite menu items.

-On Winodws and Mac OS *klogg* installer configures operating system to open `.log` files by clicking them in file manager.
+On Windows and Mac OS, the *klogg* installer configures the operating system to open `.log` files by clicking them in the file manager.

 #### Archives

 *klogg* can open archives (`zip`, `7z`, and `tar`).
-Archive is extracted to temporary directory and standard open file dialog is presented to select files.
-Type of archive is determined automatically (by file content or extension).
+The archive is extracted to a temporary directory and standard open file dialog is presented to select files.
+The type of archive is determined automatically by file content or extension.

 *klogg* can open compressed files (`gzip`, `bzip2`, `xz`, `lzma`).
-Such file is decompressed to temporary folder and then opened.
-Compression type is determined automatically (by file content or extension).
+Such files are decompressed to a temporary folder and then opened.
+The compression type is determined automatically by file content or extension.

 #### Urls

 *klogg* can open files from remote urls.
-In that case *klogg* will download file to temporary directory and open it from there.
+In that case, *klogg* will download the file to a temporary directory and open it from there.

 #### Recent files

-*klogg* saves history of recent opened files.
-Up to 5 recent files are available from `File` menu.
+*klogg* saves a history of recent opened files.
+Up to 5 recent files are available from the `File` menu.

 #### Favorites

-Opened files can be added to `Favorites` menu either from `Favorites->Add to Favorites` or from toolbar.
+Opened files can be added to the `Favorites` menu either from `Favorites->Add to Favorites` or from the toolbar.

-This menu is used to provide fast access to files that are opened less often and don't end up in recent files.
+This menu is used to provide fast access to files that are opened less often and don't end up in the recent files section.

 #### Clipboard

-Pasting text from clipboard to *klogg* also works.
-In this case *klogg* will save pasted text to temporary file and open that file for exploring.
+Pasting text from the clipboard to *klogg* also works.
+In this case, *klogg* will save pasted text to a temporary file and open that file for exploring.

 #### Switching between opened files

-Switching from one opened file to another can be done from `View->Opened files` menu or using `Ctrl+Shift+O` shortcut that shows special dialog to choose between opened files.
+Switching from one opened file to another can be done from the `View->Opened files` menu or by using the `Ctrl+Shift+O` shortcut which displays special dialogue to choose between opened files.

 ### Encodings

-*klogg* tries to guess encoding of opened file.
-If that guess happens to be wrong then desired encoding can be selected from `Encoding` menu.
+*klogg* tries to guess the encoding of an opened file.
+If that guess happens to be wrong, then the desired encoding can be selected from the `Encoding` menu.

 ### Using highlighters

-*Highlighters* can colorize some lines of the log being displayed, for example to draw attention to lines indicating an error, or to associate a color with each sort of event.
+*Highlighters* can colorize some lines of the log being displayed to draw attention to lines indicating an error, or to associate a color with a certain type of event.

 Highlighters are grouped into sets.
 One set of highlighters can be active at any given time.
-Current active set can be selected using either context menu or `Tools->Highlighters` menu.
+The current active set can be selected using either the context menu or the `Tools->Highlighters` menu.

 Any number of highlighters can be defined in a single set.
-Highlighter configuration includes a regular expression to match and color options.
-Another option is to use plain text patterns in cases when complex regular expression are not needed.
+Highlighter configuration includes a regular expression to match as well as color options.
+Another option is to use plain text patterns in cases when complex regular expression are unnecessary.

-Each highlighter can be configured to apply fore and back colors either to the whole line that matched its regular expression or only to matching parts of the line.
-In the latter case if regular expression contains capture groups then only the captured parts of matching line are highlighted.
+Each highlighter can be configured to apply foreground and background colors either to the whole line that matched its regular expression or only to matching parts of the line.
+In the latter case, if the regular expression contains capture groups then only the captured parts of the matching line are highlighted.

-Order of highlighters in the set does matter.
+The order of highlighters in the set is crucial.
 For each line all highlighters are tried from bottom to top.
-Each new matching highlighter overrides colors for current line.
+Each new matching highlighter overrides colors for the current line.

-Highlighters configuration can be exported to a file and imported for example on another machine.
+Highlighter configuration can be exported to a file and imported on another machine.
 Each set is identified by unique guid.
-Only new sets are imported from file.
+Only new sets are imported from the file.

 ### Browsing changing log files

-*klogg* can display and search through logs while they are written to disk, as it might be the case when debugging a running program or server.
-The log is automatically updated when it grows, but the 'Auto-refresh' option must be enabled if you want the search results to be automatically refreshed as well.
+*klogg* can display and search through logs while they are written to a disk.
+This might be the case when debugging a running program or server.
+The log is automatically updated when it grows, but the 'Auto-refresh' option must be enabled if you want the search results to be automatically refreshed.

-The `'f'` key might be used to follow the end of the file as it grows (a la `tail -f`).
+The `'f'` key may be used to follow the end of the file as it grows (a la `tail -f`).

-*klogg* detects if new lines have been appended to the file or it has been overwritten.
-In former case search results will be updated as new matching lines appear in the file.
-If file is overwritten then search results will be cleared.
+*klogg* detects if new lines have been appended to the file or if the file has been overwritten.
+In the former case, search results will be updated as new matching lines appear in the file.
+If the file is overwritten, then search results will be cleared.

 *klogg* has two options to distinguish appends from overwrites.
-General and more stable options is to recalculate hash of indexed part of the file and check if it matches current file on disk.
-This is reliable but can be slow for large files and for slow filesystem (e.g. network shares).
-The other option is to check hashes for only first and last part of the file.
-This usually works fast but can miss a change in the middle of the file.
-Appropriate option can be selected in `Settings->File` tab.
+The general and more stable option is to recalculate the hash of the indexed part of the file and check if it matches current file on disk.
+This is reliable but can be slow for large files and for slow filesystems (e.g. network shares).
+The other option is to check hashes for only the first and last parts of the file.
+This usually works quickly but can skip over changes in the middle of the file.
+You can choose your preferred option in `Settings->File` tab.

-Following file requires monitoring filesystem for changes.
-If native monitoring or polling are both disabled in settings, then following file is also disabled.
+The following file requires monitoring of the filesystem for any changes.
+If native monitoring or polling are both disabled in settings, then the following file is also disabled.

 ### Scratchpad

-Sometimes in log files there are text in base64 encoding, unformatted xml/json, etc. For such cases *klogg* provides Scratchpad tool.
-Text can be copied to this window and transformed to human readable form.
+Sometimes in log files there are text in base64 encoding, unformatted xml/json, etc. For such cases, *klogg* provides a Scratchpad tool.
+Text can be copied to this window and transformed to legible human language.

-New tabs can be opened in Scratchpad using `Ctrl+N` hotkey.
+New tabs can be opened in Scratchpad using the `Ctrl+N` hotkey.

 ## Settings